 - you can export results to other application packages such as word processor or spreadsheet.

-Sample plot of lateral distribution of cumulative damage predicted by APSDS
+Sample plot of the lateral distribution of cumulative damage predicted by APSDS

 - no limit on the number of aircraft types or loading conditions